Understanding health scores

 Let's say a customer has these component scores:

-Overall score: 68 — This account is at-risk.
-Engagement is the biggest area for improvement.
+Overall score: 67 — This account is at-risk.
+Recency and engagement are the biggest levers.

 Activity score